 For thickness and dimensional measurements, which MTI laser would you recommend using?

-Typically for thickness measurements you would want to choose a LTS 50-20 or DTS 50-20 sensor.
+Typically for thickness measurements, you would want to choose an LTS 50-20 or DTS 50-20 sensor.
 It has a reasonable measuring range ( 20 mm / 0.8 inch) while not sacrificing resolution.

-These sensors can give you about 1µm (0.00004 inch) resolution.
-Of course we have larger sensors for applications that require larger measuring ranges,
+These sensors can give you about 1µm (0.00004 inches) resolution.
+Of course, we have larger sensors for applications that require larger measuring ranges,

 Please explain your formula of Resolution = Sensitivity x Noise?
 Why is this important?

 All sensors have residual noise in their analog output.
 This noise is random in nature and limits the sensor's resolution.
-Reducing the sensors bandwidth with the built in low pass filters also reduces the noise and therefore can increase resolution.
+Reducing the bandwidth of the sensor with the built-in low pass filters also reduces the noise and therefore can increase resolution.
 Users should choose the lowest filter setting for their application.

-Typically the low pass filter setting should be 4-10 times greater than the speed or motion of the application.
+Typically the low pass filter setting should be 4-10 times greater than the speed of motion of the application.

 Is it possible for customers to write their own software for MTI’s laser sensor?
 How?

 Yes its possible MTI provides a software development kit (SDK) with examples of how to write code and we also have LabVIEW drivers if customers want to use the laser sensors with their LabVIEW software.